 “Many thanks for yesterday.
 I think everyone found it really useful, I certainly did!
 I was very pleased with the turnout at the general meeting and the uptake for the individual sessions.
 Thanks for all the literature – I will get that put up on the internal site as soon as possible.”

-Tracey has worked for Investing Ethically for 16 years, and has played a major part in its growth and development.
+Tracey has worked for Investing Ethically for over 20 years, and has played a major part in its growth and development.
 Since the firm began trading in 2000, she has supported the financial adviser team wherever she can, running and managing the office activity.
 She takes care of everything behind the scenes and without her organisational skill, the office would undoubtedly be in disarray.